aquasecurity/trivy-operator/docs/getting-started/installation/kubectl.md

 kubectl apply -f https://raw.githubusercontent.com/aquasecurity/trivy-operator/{{ git.tag }}/deploy/static/trivy-operator.yaml
 ```

-To confirm that the operator is running, check that the `trivy-operator` Deployment in the `trivy-system`
+To confirm that the Operator is running, check that the `trivy-operator` Deployment in the `trivy-system`
 namespace is available and all its containers are ready:

 ```bash